aminsmd/bs-thesis/README.md

 # bs-thesis
-Sentiment Analysis and Factuality classification on medical conversations on Medhelp.com forums.
+Sentiment Analysis and Factuality classification of medical conversations on Medhelp.com forums.